Pressure on PM Johnson after UK Tories suffer election upset

 “Tonight the people of North Shropshire have spoken on behalf of the British people,” Morgan said in her victory speech.
 “They said loudly and clearly, ‘Boris Johnson, the party is over.
 Your government, run on lies and bluster, will be held accountable.
 It will be scrutinized, it will be challenged, and it can and will be defeated.'”

 Thursday’s result is the second by-election defeat for the Conservatives this year.
-In June, the Liberal Democrat Sarah Green won a by-election in Chesham and Amersham, a constituency northwest of London that has been a traditional Conservative stronghold.
+The Liberal Democrats, England’s third-biggest party, in June won a by-election in Chesham and Amersham, a constituency northwest of London that had also been a traditional Conservative stronghold.

+John Curtice, a pollster and professor of politics at the University of Strathclyde, said the Conservative defeat in North Shropshire was “pretty spectacular by historical standards,” noting that the party’s support plunged 34% from the previous election in 2019.

+The only time the party suffered a bigger drop during a by-election was in 1993, when it was riven by internal division, he said.
+The Conservatives lost power to the Labour Party during the next general election in 1997.

 Johnson became prime minister almost 2½ years ago, riding his support for Brexit and his carefully curated image as a bumbling but likable politician.